roles-ansible/check-ansible-debian-buster-action/README.md

         #   requirements: 'do1jlr.ansible_version'
         #   or your requiements.yml file.
         #   requirements: 'requirements.yml'
+        #
+        # vars: ""
+        #  [optional]
+        #   Some of your test scenarios require custom variables.
+        #   You can set them like this:
+        #   vars: "foo: bar"
+        #   You can also use usual bash formating features like '\n'
+        #   currently you need 6 leading spaces for each new line.
+        #   > You are welcome to help us impove that!
+        #   vars: "foo: bar\n      fnord:\n        value: bar"
 ```

 Alternatively, you can run the ansible check only on certain branches: